Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_day_1.md

 ## Conclusion and Next Steps

-That's fundamentally how you get started with this type of testing.
-It is not easy and can be tedious.
-Once you've confirmed coverage on the contracts of interest though you can get into the more interesting part of defining and implementing properties that will help you determine if your systems works correctly.
+We've seen above how we can set up and ensure coverage in invariant testing.
+Once you've confirmed coverage on the contracts of interest, you can then get to the more interesting step of defining and implementing properties that will help you determine if your system works correctly.

-This is the end of part 1 of the bootcamp, in part 2 we'll look at some new improvements to Create Chimera App that make getting to coverage even faster.
+This is the end of part 1 of the bootcamp.
+In part 2, we'll look at some new improvements to Create Chimera App that make getting to coverage even faster.

 If you have any questions feel free to reach out to us in the [Recon Discord channel](https://discord.gg/aCZrCBZdFd)